joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/HlVPKXa.png)

-* **Now this user is added to the "Remote" users on this PC we can now remote into our windows vm with this user**
+* **Now this user is added to the "Remote" users on this PC and we can now remote into our windows vm with this user**

 ![Alt Text](https://i.imgur.com/bJ8drSb.png)